 Consumers are demanding more protection online, and our legal systems are responding.
 Learn more about frameworks already in existence that you must be compliant with or — if you aren’t already required by law - get your website ready for what is likely to be future legislation in your country or state.

-Do you need to comply with GDPR?
+Do you need to comply with GDPR and CCPA?

-In January 2020, the California Consumer Privacy Act (CCPA) went into effect in the state of California.
+If you collect any kind of data from visitors in Europe or California, these regulations apply to your business.
 Similar to the GDPR, the CCPA says that businesses must disclose to consumers what information they collect, why they collect it and with whom they share user data.
 Under the CCPA, online users can request that their data not be shared and can request to have it deleted.
 Facebook famously overhauled their privacy features in response to the CCPA with giving users many more options to control their data.
-Read the complete framework GDPR here and reach out to our team with specific questions.

 The Sanger & Eby team highly recommends that you take steps now to protect consumers’ privacy on your website.
 Not only are regulations rapidly expanding, but 85% of consumers will not do business with a company if they have concerns about its security practices.